postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_complete_reference.md

 ### Environment variables

-Postman’s environment feature enables you to switch between different setups easily.
+Postman’s environment feature enables you to switch between different setups/environments easily.
 These are similar to global variables but with a narrow scope.
 Environment variables are useful if you have multiple environments where testing needs to be done for Dev, Staging and Production environments.
 You can configure variables as per your needs depending on the environment you set up and Postman replaces these variables when you select the corresponding environment.

 Let’s say there are three environments – Development, Staging, and Production.
 And every environment has a different set of request APIs.
 Let’s say you are developing an API and for each API you want to set a host and a token variable for authentication purposes.
 The tokens for Development are D1 and 1, S2 and 2 for Staging, and P3 and 3 for production.
 When you select Development environment, Postman populates D1 and 1 and likewise.